-However, a rule might not fit a context, or applying it might go against the principle out of which the rule was first derived.
+However, a rule might not fit a context, or mis-applying it to a context might actually go against the principle out of which the rule was derived.
 Then we must immediately put a pause on the ill-fitting instinct.
-We must always be aware of if a rule is appropriate and we must not blindly apply our personal rules for living. note Blindly following a rule as law or being uninterested in where the rule came from is another indication of immaturity.
+We must always be aware of if a rule is appropriate and we must not apply our personal rules for living in a blind way. note Blindly following a rule as law or being uninterested in where the rule came from is an indication of immaturity.
 When just following a rule is wrong, we must do something different.

 This means we need to know the principles on which all our rules are based.
 We should question rules based unknown principles and especially those based on bad principles.

 Our first principle as Christians is to love each other like Jesus loved us.
 If we live by thoughtful rules that model Christ-like love, we can live efficiently.
 However, if we notice or we are shown a context where our personal rule results in un-love to others, we must stop.
 Then we must do the work to think through what sacrificial love for the benefit of others would do, and we must train ourselves for new instincts.
 This thinking is sometimes expensive hard work, but Jesus specifically expects this of us.